Business valuation and terminal value capitalization rate

 An often overlooked part of the discounted cash flow method analysis is estimation of the long-term business earnings growth rate.
 This important factor affects the so-called terminal value of the business.
 It is the residual value of a going concern that is added on top of discounted cash flows when calculating the overall business value.

 If you take a closer look at the terminal value formula, you will see that the business earnings growth rate appears in the denominator.
 In fact, this equals the business capitalization rate.
-Note that the cap rate is the difference between the company’s discount rate and earnings growth.
+Note that the cap rate equals the difference between the company’s discount rate and earnings growth.

 A number of businesses, especially young companies, may experience periods of rapid earnings growth.
 If you base your long-term earnings growth estimate on this, you may come up with a number that exceeds the business discount rate.